flarum/flarum.github.io/_docs/extend/start.md

 If you're still running the `gulp watch` command, your extension JavaScript should automatically recompile when you save.
 Simply refresh your forum and navigate to a discussion to see a bunch of smiling faces! :D

-Unfortuantely, completely overriding the Post template isn't very practical.
+Unfortunately, completely overriding the Post template isn't very practical.
 We would be much wiser to take the existing template after it's constructed and then merely *extend* it.
 Flarum provides a helper to do just this:

 ```js
 import { extend } from 'flarum/extend';